vatnz-dev/sops/docs/terminal/wtma.md

 ## Airspace

 The Wellington CTA/C follows the lateral and vertical boundaries as shown below.
+Controllers shall note that WTMA has a unlimited vertical bound, therefore all overflights shall be handed to WTMA.

 <figure markdown>